 I mostly create abstract pieces and work on a large scale canvas in oil and acrylic.
 I also enjoy creating mixed media collages on paper board.
 I continue studying portraits and I do a lot of portrait studies in charcoal as well as figure paintings on canvas.

 A lot of things inspire me really, mostly nature and people.
 The foundation of my art works is the intersection between the imagination, visual impression, observation and memory.
 I seek to capture the essence of experience, the mood, the emotions, and the atmosphere of the places and events that inspire me.
 To me, abstract art doesn't represent what we see but rather it represents what we feel and what we think.

-"I'm one of those people who don't like to rationalize art, I prefer to feel it.
-So when people tell me they don't understand abstract art I always tell them they don't need to understand it.
+I'm one of those people who don't rationalize art – I prefer to feel it.
+So when people tell me they don't understand abstract art, I always tell them they don't need to understand it.
 Because there's a lot of spontaneous energy when I create my pieces, it gives a certain freedom to my spirit to create whatever I feel at that particular moment.
 That's why I think all art is abstract.
 You just need to be open to receive the message.